Medical Records Retention Guide (Updated for 2025)

 How To Create and Implement a Medical Record Retention Schedule

-A record retention schedule serves as a roadmap for determining how long records should be retained and when they should be destroyed.
-Follow these steps to create and implement an effective record retention schedule:
+A retention schedule provides a structured plan for how long each type of record should be kept and when it should be securely destroyed.
+Here are the key steps to develop and implement an effective schedule:

-2. Categorize: Organize records into categories based on their function, content, or regulatory requirements.
+Group records into categories based on their content, use, or regulatory requirements.
+This makes it easier to apply consistent rules across similar record types.

 Secure and Compliant Record Destruction